HOURS OF OPERATION

 Sunday – 1:00 p.m. to 4:00 p.m.

-Tours are offered at the top of each hour.
+Guided tours are offered at the top of each hour.
 The final tour of the day begins at 3 p.m.
-The house is accessible only by guided tour except during certain special events.
-Tour length is approximately 45 minutes.
+Self-guided tours are also available.
+Tour length is approximately 30-45 minutes.

-We are occasionally closed during posted museum hours for private functions.
-Please check our Events page for our calendar of events and rentals to help you plan your visit.
-We are occasionally unable to offer our regularly scheduled tours due to meetings or pre-arranged tour reservations, or due to other unforeseen circumstances.
-Visitors are encouraged to call ahead to confirm that the museum is open.
-The museum does not accept advance tour reservations for groups of less than 10 adults; payment in advance is required.
+We are occasionally closed during posted museum hours for special events, private functions, or staff training.
+Please check our Calendar of Events before you plan your visit or call ahead to confirm that the museum is open (703)548-1789.
+The museum does accept advance tour reservations for groups of 10 adults or more; payment in advance is required.
+Visit our Group Tours page for more information.

-The Garden is open to the public during the museum’s normal hours.
-It may be visited without purchasing a ticket.
+The Garden is free and open to the public during the museum’s normal hours.
 Please enter through the gate on N. Washington Street.

 $5 for adults